September 10, 2022 Athens, Alabama

 How do we get our Supers?
 They don't just show up, that's for sure!
 We have a Superhero Coordinator (we will call her Professor X) that worries over it most of the year.
 She is always on the lookout for that special Superhero doppelganger that might enjoy the event.
-She and her minions carefully detail the costumes, organize each Super's individual participation, communicates with the group, and pull it all together.
+She and her minions carefully detail the costumes, organize each Super's individual participation, communicates with the group, and pulls it all together.
 Our Superheroes are vetted and wear an EBP ID for Superhero Day so that guests know who represents EBP.
 People in costume are not allowed to walk up and join in as representing EBP as a Superhero.
 They must be vetted beforehand and sign our Code of Conduct agreement.

 Furthermore, we only have one of each character in our troupe.
 It doesn’t make sense to have more than one Batman!
 Each year we do have holes to fill and are open to hearing about Supers that we might not have that someone might wish to portray or for which they have a cosplay-level costume.
 If you know of someone who is interested in portraying a Superhero for Superhero Day, please let us know.
 We do traditionally have a need for a Marvel SHIELD agent to walk with the parade and assist the Supers.
 We do not allow villains at this point (we want to celebrate the good guys).

 As mentioned, almost all of our Superheroes are just volunteers and do not ordinarily dress up in costume.
 The Ice Queen, War Machine/Bumblebee, and Harry Potter are working Cosplayers.
 Many of the costumes we own, not the volunteer in the costume.
 We often receive requests for a Superhero/character to attend an event.
 We are glad to ask the volunteers if anyone is available to attend for a donation.
 Sometimes it works out.

 Don’t miss The Supers at Superhero Day!